Shoreham by Sea Personal Injury Solicitors – No Win No Fee Claims

 How can a personal injury solicitor help you to claim compensation for your accident or injuries

-The first thing that any solicitor or lawyer will do is to send a claims letter to those responsible for your accident.
+The first thing that any solicitor or lawyer will do is send a claims letter to those responsible for your accident.
 This will include details of what happened to you, your accident or injury.
 They may also organise for a doctor to reassess your injury, providing an expert opinion.

 The defendant will then be afforded an amount of time in which to reply to the accusation.
-In this reply they must either accept or deny liability.
+In this reply, they must either accept or deny liability.
 If the defendant does accept liability, your personal injury lawyers will try to settle the claim out of court.

 If a fair settlement can not be agreed upon, as happens in a small number of cases, the claim will need to go to court.
 It may also need to go to court if the other party does not accept their liability.
+Our personal injury solicitors for Shoreham By Sea can explain how to claim online and the possibility of a trial.

 Your rights and eligibility to make a personal injury claim